taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 {% include toc title="Pilot Data, an Aronauts EP" %}

-On Friday, 29 September 2017, the Aronauts will be performing a live music set at the Crick Institute's Live Music Symposium.

 Authors: Danbee Kim[1,2], Goncalo C Lopes[3], Xiao Xiao [4]
 1 - vocals, 2 - bass, 3 - percussion, 4 - keyboard